pouellette25/04_Battle-Tank/README.md

 # Battle Tank
 An open world head to head tank fight.
-With simple AI, terrain, and advanced control system in UE4
+With simple AI, terrain, and advanced control system in UE4.
+Created following the Udemy course by Ben Tristem